jump-dev/MatrixOptInterface.jl/README.md

 ## Transition from linprog

-If you are used to [`MathProgBase`](https://github.com/JuliaOpt/MathProgBase.jl)'s or MATLAB's `linprog` function, this package provides an easy transition.
+If you are used to [`MathProgBase`](https://github.com/JuliaOpt/MathProgBase.jl)'s, MATLAB's or scipy's `linprog` function, this package provides an easy transition.
 The package does not provide a one-shot function that takes the form as input are returns the solution and status as in general, solvers may have multiple solutions to report and the status cannot be summarized in a single value.
 `MathOptInterface` embraces this complexity and allows to retrieve multiple solutions,